ASTUTE 2020: Using Your Personal Information

 Please advise of any changes to your name, address, contact details as soon as practically possible so that we can amend our records accordingly.

-Swansea University, Cardiff University, Aberystwyth University, and the University of Wales Trinity Saint David are all designated as public authorities for the purposes of the Freedom of Information Act 2000 and Environmental Information Regulations 2004 and are therefore subject to receiving requests for recorded information.
+Swansea University, Cardiff University, Aberystwyth University, the University of South Wales, and the University of Wales Trinity Saint David are all designated as public authorities for the purposes of the Freedom of Information Act 2000 and Environmental Information Regulations 2004 and are therefore subject to receiving requests for recorded information.
 Freedom of Information or Environmental Information requests will be responded to in line with the provisions of the relevant legislation.